Sample

 Egg"

-Directed by Arvin Brown Longacre Theatre, New York
+Directed by Arvin Brown Long Acre Theatre, New York

-"Performers are supposed to appreciate fine acting more than civilians,
+"Performers are supposed to appreciate fine acting

-I'd advise you to beg, borrow or steal any available ticket to "Joe
+borrow or steal any available ticket to "Joe

 Egg".

-Jim Dale and Stockard Channing are giving the best performances of
+Jim Dale and Stockard Channing are giving

 their career.

-Their performances are a lesson and example to actors of every
+Their performances are a lesson and example

 caliber."

-Reviewer Michael Sommers
+Michael Sommers

 "Backstage"